 However, this process also improves our ability to forecast feelings.
 And it just so happens that that skill can be used on our own emotions but also on that of others!
 As we become better at forecasting our own feelings, we also get better at figuring out how other people will feel as well.

 More specifically, we realize that others will likely have the same feelings as we do in certain situations.
-If we have happy or sad feelings in certain situations, then it’s likely others will experience the same emotions.
+If we experience sadness in certain situations, then it’s likely others will experience this feeling as well.

 You and your friend are late for a concert.
 You start feeling a bit angry and impatient.
 It makes sense, right?